PeteyChan/SimpleECS/README.md

 List<Entity> ToDestroy = new List<Entity>();

-query.Foreach((ref Entity entity, ref MyComponent comp) => {
+query.Foreach((in Entity entity, ref MyComponent comp) => {
-    entity.Get<float>() = 3f; // these functions are structure calls that can potentially change
+    entity.Get<float>() = 3f; // these functions are structural functions that can potentially change
     entity.Set(3);            // the entity's archetype.
-The entity ref provided by the query supports entity.Remove<float>()    // structural operations so is fine to call them entity.Destroy();
+The owner entity supports entity.Remove<float>()    // structural operations so is fine to call them entity.Destroy();

-    // DO NOT DO
+    // BE CAREFUL
     comp.other_entity.Get<int>() = 3; // however since entitiy fields from components can potentially be anything, comp.other_entity.Set(4.5f);      // calling these functions can possibly invalidate the query's comp.other_entity.Remove<int>();  // iterators and lead to undefined behaviour. comp.other_entity.Destroy();      // Only use them when you know for certain that the query archetypes
-                                      // and the component's entity archetype do not overlap
+                                      // and the entity's archetype that your changing do not overlap

     // INSTEAD
     if (comp.other_entity.TryGet(out int value)) // instead get information from it with try get first